You’ve seen it all over the internet: Now more than ever, customer education professionals need to prove return on investment (ROI) of their programs.

 Customer success and customer marketing teams will often use NPS to identify customers to leave an online review, work on a case study, or provide a reference to a prospective customer.
 Each of these activities provides immense value to the business, so if you see a lift in NPS, that’s good news for your company.

 Much like with other ROI metrics, you’ll want to analyze trained vs. untrained customers and their NPS scores.
-As NPS is typically collected every 3-6 months, you might want to look at a longer time period for your analysis (e.g., last 6-12 months).
+NPS is typically collected every 3-6 months.
+So, you might want to look over the long-term for your analysis (e.g., last 6-12 months).

 Ideally, you have a data analytics or business intelligence (BI) partner to help you analyze all this data.